TingtingLiao/ARCH/README.md

 ![](./teaser/render_example.png)

 **0. Download motion sequence from [AIST++](https://google.github.io/aistplusplus_dataset/)**
+Put them into ./data/motion/

 **1. Generate Data**
+Change the default path in lib/common/config.py. **obj_dir** is the obj folder and **syn_dir** is where synthetic data are saved.
 ```sh
 $ mv subject_list.txt ./data/mvphuman
 $ cd script
 $ bash render.sh gen subject_list
 ```
-The results will be save to ./data/mvphuman.
-You can change **syn_dir** in configs/arch.yaml to any directory you want.

-**2. Sampling  Data Off-line**
+**2. Sampling  Data Offline**

 It is really time consuming to load the provided obj files.
-For faster training, we recommend you to sample the points and query the corresponding skinning weights off-line by:
+For faster training, we recommend you to sample the points and query the corresponding skinning weights offline by:

 ```sh
 $ bash sample_points.sh gen subject_list
 ```
-​    The results will be save to ./data/mvphuman_samples.
-You can change **sample_dir** in configs/arch.yaml to any directory you want.
+​    The results will be save to ./data/mvphuman_samples in default.
+You can change **sample_dir** in lib/common/config.py to your own folder.

 ## Training